-Year 3 swim on Thursdays, and have PE on Fridays.
+Year 3 have PE on Tuesday and Swimming on Thursday.

 If you have any questions or would like to contact the class team please email email@example.com call the school office on 01252 328589 to leave a message.
 Alternatively you can fill in the contact form.

-This project runs for the second half of the Summer term.
+The new project runs for the second half of the summer term.
 Homework contributions can be made throughout the half term, please make sure your child brings in something that they have worked on at home.

 How many songs can you list that mention water or rivers?
 Get your family and friends to help – and then have some fun singing a selection!
 Send in a video if you want to show in class.